Vivint Security Review

 Buy Vivint if you want:

-- Professional installation: You won’t have to lift a finger (or pay a penny) to get your Vivint security system installed.
+- Professional installation: You won’t have to lift a finger to get your Vivint security system installed.

 - High-quality outdoor camera: Although it’s pricey, the Vivint Outdoor Camera Pro was one of the most impressive outdoor cameras we’ve ever tested.